A Rich Pageant of Chicanery

 It would be hard to judge which iconic figure more often pops into the heads of out-of-towners when they hear the word “Chicago”—the gangster or the politician.
 The latter’s corruption is as irresistible and enduring an image as the gangsters’ rat-a-tat-tat from the 1920s.
 One can’t talk with anyone from elsewhere in the nation five minutes before someone will mention 1) a Daley, 2) the Democratic National Convention of 1968, or 3) the “stolen” election of 1960 in which the Chicago machine supposed stole the White House for John F. Kennedy.

 The Encyclopedia of Chicago offers well over a dozen major entries under “politics.”
 In one of them, Maureen Flanagan writes, “Chicago politics is a national cliché, evoking images of a one-party system, dominated by a boss-controlled Democratic political machine whose crafty politicians dangle patronage before competing ethnic and racial groups in return for votes.”
-Like most clichés, this is useful enough as shorthand descriptions of very complex phenomena.
+Like most clichés, this is useful enough as a shorthand description of very complex phenomena.
 But while much of what is popularly understood about Chicagoland politics is true, more of it is not true, and some of what is still true is not as true as it used to be.

 Tribal territories: The ward system